metacpan/metacpan-cpan-extracted/distros/J/Jenkins-i18n/README.md

 ### Reviewed command line options

-Command line options are now are properly handled with parsing and validation.
+Command line options are now properly handled with parsing and validation.

 ### Always includes original sentences

 When there are new keys to translate, the original English text will always be included with the `---TranslateMe` prefix (which must be removed, obviously).

+### Known terms are skipped

+Some known key values like URLs and proper names are just ignored when comparing the original values (in English) with the selected language (`--lang`).

 ## See also